Flying with a baby or toddler can be a stressful experience, especially if it’s something you haven’t done before.

 But is there a limit to how much you can bring?

 How should you pack it?

 Let’s take a look.

-Can You Bring Baby Formula on a Plane?
+- Can You Bring Baby Food On A Plane?

 As you probably know, the TSA (and authorities in virtually all other countries) have restrictions on the size and amount of liquids you can have in your carry-on bags when flying.